lume-fi/lumefi-contracts/README.md

 ## 🐸 Revenue Sharing for FrogsClub (FROG holders)

 LumeFi is proudly supported by FrogsClub.
-Revenue generated and accumulated in the Treasury from LumeFi’s operations will be shared passively with **FROG holders**, rewarding the FrogsClub community for their continued support and participation.
+Revenue generated and accumulated in the FrogsClub Vault from LumeFi’s operations will be shared passively with **FROG holders**, rewarding the FrogsClub community for their continued support and participation.

 **How Revenue is Shared:**
-- Profits from Treasury growth and protocol operations distributed periodically.
+- Profits from FrogsClub Vault growth and protocol operations distributed periodically.
 - Distribution mechanics and schedules will be transparently communicated and governed by FrogsClub DAO.

 ---